eclipse/mita/website/site/content/platforms/integratorsGuide.md

 ```
 Ignore the `generator` part for now.
 We will cover that soon.

 Now that we have defined what a button is capable of, we can express that our platform consists of two of them.
-For this, we create an `alias` for each button and export them in the platform resource:
+For this, we create an `alias` for each button and export it in the platform resource:

 ```
 alias button_one for Button